 Thursday, April 29 at 1:00pm to 2:30pmVirtual Event

-Alondra Nelson was recently nominated by President Joe Biden as the Office of Science and Technology deputy director for science and society.
-She is president of the Social Science Research Council and is also the Harold F. Linder Chair and Professor at the Institute for Advanced Study, an independent center for theoretical research and intellectual inquiry.
+Alondra Nelson is deputy director for science and society in the White House Office of Science and Technology Policy.
+She is also president of the Social Science Research Council and the Harold F. Linder Chair and Professor at the Institute for Advanced Study.
 She was previously a professor of sociology at Columbia University, where she served as the inaugural Dean of Social Science.

 Nelson is author of several books, including The Social Life of DNA: Race, Reparations, and Reconciliation after the Genome.
 She has contributed to national policy discussions on inequality and about the social implications of new technologies, including artificial intelligence, big data, and human gene editing.